“A genuine leader is not a searcher for consensus but a molder of consensus.”

 As you collaborate with others, make the idea a collage formed from the ideas of others.
 Make sure you attribute the ideas of others to them.
 Give people the credit they deserve.
 If you don’t, you might create adversaries of the idea, pretty quickly.

 Pre-syndicate for alignment

 Pre-syndication is meeting with participants, typically one-on-one, before a critical meeting, to share the key messages, strategies, and plans.
 Most top strategy consulting firms pre-syndicate presentations to gain alignment for a project’s recommendations.
-Pre-syndication allows participants to understand the recommendations better, voice their concerns and ideas, adjust messaging and recommendations before the big meeting.
+Pre-syndication allows participants to understand the recommendations better, voice their concerns and ideas, and adjust messaging and recommendations before the big meeting.

 Give and take

 A strategy or plan is worthless if not executed.
-Often, building consensus takes on the form of negotiation or lobbying to ensure there enough alignment and support.
+Often, building consensus takes on the form of negotiation or lobbying to ensure there is enough alignment and support.
 You’ll often find yourself with a few power dissenters, who can tank the strategy.
 In these situations, get down to the root of the dissension.
 You will typically have to give a bit to ensure you get their support.
 What that “give” is, is the hard part to figure out.
 Typically, I find simply asking is the best strategy, “What will it take to get your support on this?”

 Let ideas go

 There are two ways you’ll need to let go.
 First, sometimes you’ll never get enough support for ideas.
 Just let them go.
 You’ll harm your brand trying to build consensus for something that will never happen.
 Let go of ideas for other departments or teams.
 Share them with the right people, be passionate about them, but then let them go so that the right people can champion them.